EdexcelComputer ScienceExam Board Revision

 Key Concepts

-• 1Understanding data types and structures
+• 1Understanding data types and variables

-• 2Control flow using loops and conditionals
+• 2Control structures: loops and conditionals

-• 3Functions and modular programming
+• 3Functions and procedures for code reuse

-• 4Error handling and debugging
+• 4Error handling and debugging techniques

 Simple Explanation